-Comments: Ephoros (or: Ephorus) of Kyme’s works (ca. 340 BCE) survive only in brief citations by others, and in this case Strabo (before 18 CE) cites Ephoros’ views on the origins of the Pelasgians and their relation to Arkadians and other Greeks, as well as their colonization of various areas in Greece.
+Comments: Ephoros (or: Ephorus) of Kyme’s works (ca. 340 BCE) survive only in brief citations by others.
+In this case Strabo (before 18 CE) cites Ephoros’ views on the origins of the Pelasgians and their relation to Arkadians and other Greeks, as well as their colonization of various areas in Greece.
+Ephoros’ account of Pelasgian migration and genealogies differs somewhat from Herodotos’ earlier material (on which go to this link), although both suggest that certain Greeks (e.g. Aiolians) are descendents of Pelasgians.

 Source of the translation: H.L.
 Jones, Strabo, 8 volumes, LCL (Cambridge, MA: HUP, 1917-28), public domain (passed away in 1932), adapted by Harland.